 Zimele raises awareness and fundraises for programs that provide economic, educational and social resources such as financial management, job skills and life-skills classes.
-Since its founding in 2007, Zimele USA has empowered over 8,000 women to become small-scale entrepreneurs who sustain independent livelihoods that not only benefit their families, but also their communities.
+Since its founding in 2007, Zimele USA has funded programming in South Africa that has empowered over 9,000 women to become small-scale entrepreneurs who sustain independent livelihoods that not only benefit their families, but also their communities.

 These Zulu women have inspired other women, men and children to break historical cycles of poverty and dependence on charity to take ownership of their own futures.

 We are founded in the biblical principle of transformation derived from: 2 Corinthians 5:17-18 – “Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!
 All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation”